NEW RULES, NEW PLAYERS, AND NEW RISKS

 What is a Protocol?

-A protocol is a methodology that applies the current state of science to measuring a change in greenhouse gasses that result from a change in practice.
-It outlines the acceptable project evidence and outputs the number of tonnes per output unit when successful.
+A protocol is a methodology that applies the current state of science to measuring changes in greenhouse gasses that result from a change in practice.
+It outlines the acceptable project evidence and, when successful, outputs the number of tonnes per output unit.

 What is Verification?